 She has also been invited as an international expert to evaluate the contribution of the Framework Programmes to the development of Human Research Capacity for the IDEA Consult in consortium iFQ (Institute for research Information and Quality Assurance) and PPMI (Public Policy and Management Institute) within a study commissioned by the European Commission, that will serve as input to the FP7 ex-post evaluation and the optimisation of the on-going H2020 programme and future EC programmes.

-Prof. de Rosa also organized the 8th International Conference on Social Representations in 2006, has been invited as the keynote speaker at more than three hundred international conferences and as member of the Advisory Board for many International Congresses both in her scientific field (Social Representations) and concerning the EHEA and ERA.
+Prof. de Rosa also organized the 8th International Conference on Social Representations in 2006, has been invited as the keynote speaker at more than four hundred international conferences and as member of the Advisory Board for many International Congresses both in her scientific field (Social Representations) and concerning the EHEA and ERA.
 She is invited Member of UCP-SARnet Advisory Board and of the Réseau Mondial Serge Moscovici.

 Since 1980 she has been invited as a visiting professor at a number of universities in Europe (Ecole des Hautes Etudes, Paris; Laboratoire Européen de Psychologie Sociale at the Maison des Sciences de l’Homme, Paris; London School of Economic and University of Surrey, UK; Helsinki University, Finland; Istituto Superior Psicologia Applicada, Lisbon, Portugal; Universidad del Pais Vasco - San Sebastian Spain; University of Vienna, Austria; University Alexandru Iona Cuza”, Iasi, Romania, among many others), in the US (Irvine California University, Massachusetts Institute of Technology, University of Pittsburgh, CUNY, New York), in Canada (University of Montréal, University of Ottawa), in Latin America (in Argentina, University of Buenos Aires; in Brazil: University of Salvador de Bahia, Universities of Porto Allegre, Recife and Ribeirao Preto, Pontificia Universidade Catolica do Rio Grande do Sul, Pontifícia Universidade Católica - San Paolo; Universidad Federale de Santa Caterina, Florianopolis; in Mexico: Autonomous University of Mexico City; Autonomous University of Puebla; Universidad Veracruzana), Asia (Beijing Normal University and Renmin University in Beijing, Zhejiang University in Hangzhou, Nankai University and Tianjin University of Technology and Education in Tianjin, China and Jakarta University, Indonesia) and Africa (University of Tunis).